rh-aiservices-bu/rhods_monai/tutorial/streamlit_add_on.md

 # Streamlit Add-On

-In this tutorial you will learn how to use the Streamlit Add-On on a RHODS Jupyter notebook.
+In this tutorial you will learn how to use the Streamlit Add-On within the RHODS environment.

 In order to access the Add-On,